ascorbic/ShounenStop/content/comiket/s-xlxi1sx_b.md

     price: 5
 description: >
   Eligible to be added to cart (max 9) if purchasing with other items (excluding other over sleeves).
-These are standard sized (Weiss Vanguard Pokemon Magic), comes with 60 pcs.
-These are known as KMC Silver Floral Over-Sized Over Sleeves / Character Guard
+These are standard-sized (Weiss, Vanguard, Pokemon, Magic), comes with 60 pcs.
+These are known as KMC Silver Floral Over Sleeves / Character Guard Sleeves
 asin: s-XLXi1sX_b
 merchandise: comiket
 ---